Natalie Wood: Personal struggles and career break

-Bob & Carol & Ted & Alice and retirement
+Bob & Carol & Ted & Alice

-Wood co-starred with Dyan Cannon, Robert Culp and Elliott Gould in Bob & Carol & Ted & Alice (1969), a comedy about sexual liberation.
+After a three-year break from movies, Wood co-starred with Dyan Cannon, Robert Culp and Elliott Gould in Bob & Carol & Ted & Alice (1969), a comedy about sexual liberation.
 According to Tibbetts, this was the first film in which "the saving leavening of humor was brought to bear upon the many painful dilemmas portrayed in her adult films."
+Bob & Carol & Ted & Alice became the signature film of Paul Mazursky and was a critical and commercial success.
+It was the sixth highest-grossing film of 1969.

 Wood did not capitalize on the success of Bob & Carol & Ted & Alice.
-After becoming pregnant in 1970 with her first child, Natasha Gregson, she went into semi-retirement and would act in only four more theatrical films during the remainder of her life.
+After becoming pregnant in 1970 with her first child, Natasha Gregson, she went into semiretirement and acted in only four more theatrical films during the remainder of her life.
 She made a brief cameo appearance as herself in The Candidate (1972), working once more with Robert Redford.

-Later career
+Semiretirement and television

 Wood reunited on the screen with Robert Wagner in the television film of the week The Affair (1973), and with Laurence Olivier and Wagner in an adaptation of Cat on a Hot Tin Roof (1976) for the British series Laurence Olivier Presents broadcast as a special by NBC.

-In between these she made Peeper (1975) with Michael Caine.
+In between these she made Peeper (1975) with former beau Michael Caine.

-She made cameo appearances on Wagner's prime-time detective series Switch in 1978 as Bubble Bath Girl, and Hart to Hart in 1979 as Movie Star.
+She made cameo appearances on Wagner's prime-time detective series Switch in 1978 as Bubble Bath Girl, and his series Hart to Hart in 1979 as Movie Star.

+In 1979, Wood received high ratings and critical acclaim for the made-for-TV movie The Cracker Factory and especially the miniseries remake of From Here to Eternity, with Kim Basinger and William Devane.
+Wood's performance in the latter won her a Golden Globe Award for Best Actress.

-After another lengthy break, she appeared in the ensemble disaster film Meteor (1979) with Sean Connery and the sex comedy The Last Married Couple in America (1980) with George Segal and Valerie Harper.
+After another lengthy break from features, she appeared in the ensemble disaster film Meteor (1979) with Sean Connery, in which she demonstrated her fluency in Russian, and the sex comedy The Last Married Couple in America (1980) with George Segal and Valerie Harper.
 Her performance in the latter was praised and considered reminiscent of her performance in Bob & Carol & Ted & Alice.
-In Last Married Couple, Wood broke ground: although an actress with a clean, middle-class image, she used the word fuck in a frank marital discussion with her husband (George Segal).
+In Last Married Couple, Wood broke ground: although an actress with a clean, middle-class image, she used the word fuck in a frank marital discussion with her husband (Segal.)
+She starred in The Memory of Eva Ryker, released in May 1980, which was her last completed production.

-Television

-In this period, Wood had more success in television, receiving high ratings and critical acclaim in 1979 for The Cracker Factory and especially the miniseries remake of From Here to Eternity (1979), with Kim Basinger and William Devane.
-Wood's performance in the latter won her a Golden Globe Award for Best Actress in 1980.
-She starred in The Memory of Eva Ryker, released in May 1980, which proved to be her last completed production.

-At the time of her death, Wood was filming the $15 million science fiction film Brainstorm (1983), co-starring Christopher Walken and directed by Douglas Trumbull.